pacman-project/pacman-reports/README.md

 ## Build

-`mkdir build && cd build && cmake ..`
+Typical CMake procuder, first type `mkdir build && cd build && cmake ..`

-Then you can type `make` or `make all` to generate all reports, or you can type `make DXY` or `make MSXY` to compile a specific report.
+And then you can use tab completrion after typing `make`.
+Or just type `make` or `make all` to compile all reports at once, or you can type `make DXY` or `make MSXY` to compile a specific report.

-All generated PDFs are copied into the `pdf` folder to access them easily.
+All PDFs are copied into the `pdf` folder to access them easily.

-The `make clean` command is not fully implemented, you need to delete by hand.
-Or you can clean the output of a single report `make DXY_clean` or `make MSXY`.
-Use tab completion to see different targets.
+Note: The `make clean` command is not implemented, you need to delete auxiliary files by hand.
+Or you can clean the output of a single report `make DXY_clean` or `make MSXY_clean`.